webcryptoapiex/secretnote/README.md

 Directly from GitHub:
 https://webcryptoapiex.github.io/secretnote/

-Or from your own computer by using node to server the application from localhost:
+Or from your own computer by using node to serve the application from localhost by running the following commands:

 ```
 $ cd server